benbener27/benbener27.github.io/_pages/about.md

 My Team
 ======
-Prof Niu Ben is now the leader of the Guangdong-provincial Research Team---Intelligent Management and Cross-Innovation Team.
-At present, the team has 15 faculty members (4 Professors, 5 Associate Professors, and 6 Assistant Professors), 8 Postdoctoral Fellows, 10 Doctoral students (including 4 foreign students), and 22 Master students.
+I am now the leader of a provincial-level research team of Guangdong Province---Intelligent Management and Cross-Innovation Team.
+At present, we has 15 faculty members (4 Professors, 5 Associate Professors, and 6 Assistant Professors), 8 Postdoctoral Fellows, 10 Doctoral students (including 4 foreign students), and 22 Master students.

-The team has hosted 15 national-level projects funded by the National Natural Science Foundation of China, 3 ministerial-level projects funded by the Humanities and Social Science Foundation of Ministry of Education, 12 provincial-level projects funded by Natural Science Foundation of Guangdong Province, and 7 projects funded by China Postdoctoral Science Foundation.
-The teams published 300+ papers (including 2 Nature papers), 10+ books, 20+ patents and software copyrights.
+We has hosted 15 national-level projects funded by the National Natural Science Foundation of China, 3 ministerial-level projects funded by the Humanities and Social Science Foundation of Ministry of Education, 12 provincial-level projects funded by Natural Science Foundation of Guangdong Province, and 7 projects funded by China Postdoctoral Science Foundation.
+We published 300+ papers (2 on Nature), 10+ books, 20+ patents and software copyrights.

 The team consists of 6 research groups:
 1. Smart Operation and Service Management